-The Planned Action EIS describes potential improvements to the network and impacted study intersections in addition to the City's 2018-2023 6-Year Transportation Improvement Program.

-Implementation of improvements identified in Exhibit 2shall occur through a SEPA fair share fee program such that new development contributes its share of the cost for these projects.
+The Planned Action EIS describes potential improvements to the network and impacted study program such that new development contributes its share of the cost for these projects.

-The maximum responsibility of cumulative planned action development is 61%.
-The proportionate share of costs of the Planned Actions shall be determined based on their proportionate share of trips identified in Section 3.D(3) of this ordinance.
+Implementation of improvements identified in Exhibit 2 shall occur through a SEPA fair share fee of costs of the Planned Actions shall be determined based on their proportionate share of trips identified in Section 3.D(3) of this ordinance.